michael-brazell-md/nextflow-sandbox/README.md

 ## Features

-* Quickly create new pipelines which reference existing Nextflow scripts, configurations, and parameter files
+* Quickly create new pipelines which reference existing Nextflow repositories, scripts, configurations, and parameter files

 * Specify the storage folder location for the work folders and files created by Nextflow runs

 * Set options and arguments for the Nextflow command-line

-* Execute Nextflow Run, Resume, or Config with one click (versus typing the command into a terminal)
+* Execute Nextflow Run, Resume, Config, and Pull with one click (versus typing the command into a terminal)

 * Automatically group and decorate work folders using human-readable process names instead of cryptic hexidecimal process identifiers